WSFS Financial (WSFS)

 Founded in 1832 as Wilmington Savings Fund Society and one of the oldest banks in America still operating under its original name, WSFS Financial (NASDAQ:WSFS) operates a community banking and wealth management franchise primarily serving customers in the Mid-Atlantic region through its main subsidiary, WSFS Bank.

-- Operational productivity has decreased over the last five years as its efficiency ratio worsened by 3.9 percentage points
+- Overall productivity is expected to decrease over the next year as Wall Street thinks its efficiency ratio will degrade by 2.3 percentage points

 Why There Are Better Opportunities Than WSFS Financial